 Does Cottage Cheese Help Muscle Growth?

-Yes, cottage cheese helps muscle growth as it’s a high-protein food that is easy to incorporate into snacks or meals to help us reach our daily protein goal.
-It’s important to choose a low-fat version, otherwise, to get enough protein, you may be consuming enough fat which will impact body weight and body composition.
+Yes, cottage cheese helps muscle growth as it’s a high-protein food that is easy to incorporate into snacks or meals to help you reach your daily protein goal.

 Healthy Cottage Cheese Recipe for Bodybuilders

-These protein pancakes are the perfect high carb and low-fat meal to leave you with plenty of energy throughout your workout.
+These protein pancakes are the perfect high-carb and low-fat meal to give you plenty of energy throughout your workout.
 Top with fruit and maple syrup to add quick carbs into the meal for an extra boost.

 - ½ cup cottage cheese

 - Add all ingredients to a blender and blend until smooth.